m4ss1m0g/dotnet-core-add/README.md

 - `dotNetCoreAdd.alwaysCapitalizeFirstLetter`: enable/disable the capitalization of first letter
 - `dotNetCoreAdd.templateFolderPath`: the templates folder path where `Add Custom Template` command read for template files
+- `dotNetCoreAdd.useScopedNamespaces`: enable/disable the use of scoped namespace feature on csharp 10

 ## Known Issues